How It Works

 Maximize Cache Hits with prompt_cache_key

 prompt_cache_key must be enabled on your account before you can use it.
-Contact us or reach out to your account representative to request access.prompt_cache_key on each request.
-This is an optional opaque string that tells the system which requests are likely to share a common prompt prefix, so it can route those requests to the same prompt cache.
+Contact us or reach out to your account representative to request access.prompt_cache_key on each request that shares the same prompt prefix.
+This optional opaque string tells the system which requests are likely to share a common prompt prefix, so it can route those requests to the same prompt cache.

 Prompt caching and prefix matching work automatically on every request, so you benefit from caching even without setting prompt_cache_key.
-Set it when you want to give the system an explicit hint that keeps related requests on the same prompt cache.
+Use it when you want to give the system an explicit routing hint.
+This keeps requests from the same conversation or workflow on the same prompt cache.
 Under load, turn 1 of a session can be routed to one prompt cache and turn 2 to another, causing a cache miss even though the prefixes match.
-Passing the same prompt_cache_key on every turn tells the system to route them together on a best-effort basis.

-Choose a stable identifier that represents the shared context across your related requests:- Multi-turn chat session: Use the conversation ID so every turn in the same conversation uses the same prompt cache.
+Choose a stable identifier for one conversation or workflow whose requests actually share a common prompt prefix:- Multi-turn chat session: Use the conversation ID so every turn in the same conversation uses the same prompt cache.

 Verify if your requests are hitting the cache by viewing thecached_tokens field within the usage.prompt_token_details response object.
 This indicates the number of prompt tokens that were found in the cache.